 In August 2015, at HISA Hacking Health at HIC I developed a prototype of Falls App and worked with smart home insurance developers.

 We entered Queensland DISITIA Science Open Data Award 2014 and were finalist for our app Salt Table Helper.
 It uses DNRM groundwater data mashed up with Google Maps.
 Currently it covers Queensland and in 2015 NSW.
 It is to help farmers or land owners find salty areas of their land and plan how to best manage it.

 I started developing mobile apps for Windows Phone but migrated to Xamarin which can deploy on Android or Windows Phone.
-After Xamarin was bought out by Microsoft, Windows Phone is being replaced by Windows 10 for phone in 2018.
+After Xamarin was bought out by Microsoft, Windows Phone is being replaced by Windows 10 Mobile only for certain models in 2018.

 In June 2014, I bought a Samsung Android 4.1 Smartphone and have seen a huge increase in productivity using over 10 location-based services from Google Play mainly government, telco and shopping apps.
 We have used it successfully to test Android applications.